Guessing random additive noise decoding with symbol reliability information (SRGRAND): Symbol reliability.

-Instead of solely reporting the hard detection output, we envisage a further code-book independent quantization of the received signal into a symbol reliability indicator that separates reliably received symbols from unreliable ones.
+Essentially all digital communications involve taking discrete data, channel coding them to add robustness to noise, and then modulating those digital data into signals suitable for transmission and reception.
+For example, Phase Shift Keying (PSK), widely used in wireless communications systems, encodes groups of binary data into one of a finite set of phases of a carrier signal.
+To avail of better channel conditions in practice, not only is the codebook rate increased, but a modulation with a larger number of bits per modulated symbol is also employed.
+An illustration of Quadrature PSK (QPSK) is provided in Fig. \ref{fig:0}.
+With transmitted symbols indicated by the red dots, assuming all symbol transmissions are equally likely and they are disturbed by independent additive Gaussian channel noise (AWGN), the probability density of a received signal being observed is indicated by the heat maps in Fig. \ref{fig:0} (a).
+Hard detection demodulation maps each received signal to the nearest potentially-transmitted symbol.
+One metric of confidence that a hard demodulated symbol corresponds to the transmitted one is the minimum across all possible alternate symbols of the Likelihood Ratio (LR) that a received signal was observed given the hard detection symbol was transmitted as compared with the alternate.
+The resulting LR surface is depicted in Fig. \ref{fig:0} (b).
+Instead of solely reporting the hard detection output, we envisage a further codebook independent quantization of the received signal into a symbol reliability indicator that separates reliably received symbols from unreliable ones.
 The principle behind the approach is illustrated in Fig. \ref{fig:0} (c) where a thresholding of the LR results in a masked region such that if a signal is received within that region, the hard detection demodulated symbol is flagged as being unreliable.
-The probability density of receiving a signal conditional on being in the masked region is shown in Fig. \ref{fig:0} (d).
-Thus the uncertainty region serves as a mask that labels received symbols whose values are questionable, enabling the decoder to focus on them.
-This quantized soft detection symbol reliability information is similar in spirit to how soft information is generated for use within Chase decoding \cite{Cha72,MH17}.
-The key distinction, however, is that Chase decoding is code-book centric and uses the resulting symbol reliability information to, in effect, consider alternate code-books, resulting in significant additional algorithmic complexity.
-As the GRAND approach is is code-book independent and noise-centric, we establish that we can incorporate the symbol reliability information in a way that results in reduced complexity.
+The probability density of receiving a signal conditional on being in the masked region of potentially noise-impacted symbols is shown in Fig. \ref{fig:0} (d).
+Thus, the uncertainty region corresponding to the potentially noise-impacted symbols serves as a mask that labels received symbols whose values are questionable, enabling the decoder to focus on them.
+As the GRAND approach is codebook independent and noise-centric, we establish that we can incorporate symbol reliability information in a way that results in reduced complexity.